nikxif/Medivelop-site/README.md

+# DOCUMENTATION

+1. The events go into the _events folder, following the template that is set there (TODO: make a template file for the events so that we don't mess up)
+2.

 # Jekyll Serif Theme

 Serif is a modern business theme for Jekyll.
 It contains multiple content types for a typical brochure/marketing website.
 The theme is fully responsive, blazing fast and artfully illustrated.